Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring

 • Pack away chunky knit throw pillows.

 One of my favorite things this year was adding some checked pattern in the family room and music room.
 While still neutral colors, the checks add some French country cottage charm.
+The checked pattern also looks perfect with a floral pillow for spring.

 In the back living room, I layered lots of neutral throw pillows with different shades and textures.
 This helps create a really cozy space for family game nights and cozying up with a good book!